-And whilst it was my choice to do the first two, the third wasn’t.
-They let me go and whilst that can happen as part of being a contractor it wasn’t part of the “plan”.
+And while it was my choice to do the first two, the third wasn’t.
+They let me go and while that can happen as part of being a contractor it wasn’t part of the “plan”.

 Doing one thing is hard enough but doing three is not the way to do something well or stress-free.
-If, for example, I just had the new job, it would have been far easier to deal with.
+If I just had the new job, it would’ve been easier to deal with.

 It didn’t take long for me to realise how awesome he was.
 I am not one of those guys who says everything is “awesome”.
 Mark though, was and is, awesome.

 It’s not only Just Eat — most companies, teams and products have problems.
-In-fact, they have problems because of their huge success.
+They have problems because of their huge success.